Edna (album): Critical reception

 The Daily Telegraphs Neil McCormick wrote that "despite its focus on crime and punishment and prodigious use of gangland slang, Edna proves far more thoughtful than the genre’s reputation might lead listeners to expect", however, if you "strip away the lyrics, and the strange mix of electro loops, nervous beats, sad melodies and sci-fi sounds is utterly compelling and contemporary, evidence of a cutting edge local music scene that continues to thrive even with venue doors barred shut".
 Writing for The Line of Best Fit, Steven Loftin stated that "Edna isn’t made to be an easy listen, it’s made to be a truthful one" and described how the album is "a portrayal of Headies's world up to this moment, and just what he wants to take forward from the rest of it".
 He noted that "it’s an evolution, not quite a revolution", concluding his review as he noted that "You can’t expect change to come without the past tagging along, reminding you of what waits if a different hand is dealt that changes your path".
 Loud and Quiets Max Pilley began his review by writing that throughout the project, Headie "weaves a tale of self-examination and personal growth, using his own life to assemble a fable that hinges on an individual’s capacity to overcome".
 Pilley makes it clear that the "echoey production dominates" the project, but "Headie also pushes out beyond the drill boundaries".
-Writing for NME, Caitlin O'Reily compares Edna to Headie'ss fourth mixtape, Music x Road, stating that "Edna is its grown-up, lavish cousin".
+Writing for NME, Caitlin O'Reily compares Edna to Headie's fourth mixtape, Music x Road, stating that "Edna is its grown-up, lavish cousin".
 She states that the "album is washed in the melancholy, minor-key trap beats requisite of in-vogue modern hip-hop".
 Concluding the review, O'Reily notes that the album "is proof that he's the unmistakeable, global "King of drill", and much more besides".